About Swedfund

 Swedfund is Sweden’s development finance institution with the mission of reducing poverty through sustainable investments in developing countries.
 With the 2030 Agenda and the UN Sustainable Development Goals as our starting point, our focus is on delivering development impact and financial results in some of the most vulnerable, while often at the same time promising regions.

 Swedfund has two tools that we employ to deliver on our mission.
-We make investments in the private sector and fund feasibility studies in the public sector through the Project Accelerator.
-Both are mutually reinforcing processes that enable us to work holistically for sustainable development in developing countries
+We make investments in the private sector and fund project preparation in the public sector through the Project Accelerator.
+Both are mutually reinforcing processes that enable us to work holistically for sustainable development in developing countries.

 Swedfund invests to contribute to jobs with decent working conditions and increased access to essential products and services such as electricity, food and digital connectivity.
 Our investments aim to strengthen local economies, promote gender equality, and foster innovation while enabling more companies to meet international standards.
 Swedfund also invests in climate mitigation, adaptation and resilience to support a green transition in developing countries.